Spacial/csstuff/README.md

 - [Random Forest vs Neural Network](https://mljar.com/blog/random-forest-vs-neural-network-classification/)(classification, tabular data) - [github](https://github.com/mljar/mljar-supervised)
 - [L2 Regularization and Batch Norm](https://blog.janestreet.com/l2-regularization-and-batch-norm/): In particular, when used together with batch normalization in a convolutional neural net with typical architectures, an L2 objective penalty no longer has its original regularizing effect.
 Instead it becomes essentially equivalent to an adaptive adjustment of the learning rate!
 - [Learn Neural Networks With Go, Not Math](https://www.youtube.com/watch?v=jb-12DOr5y4) by Ellen Körbes (GopherCon Europe 2019)
-- [pytorch-kaldi](https://github.com/mravanelli/pytorch-kaldi) is a project for developing state-of-the-art DNN/RNN hybrid speech recognition systems.
-The DNN part is managed by pytorch, while feature extraction, label computation, and decoding are performed with the kaldi toolkit.
 - [Paddle Fluid](https://www.paddlepaddle.org.cn/) with [Pre-trained and Reproduced Deep Learning Models](https://github.com/PaddlePaddle/models), [ERNIE](https://github.com/PaddlePaddle/ERNIE):  An Implementation of ERNIE For Language Understanding (including Pre-training models and Fine-tuning tools).
 - [Face Aging using Conditional GANs with Keras implementation](https://iq.opengenus.org/face-aging-cgan-keras/)
 - [A 2019 Guide to Speech Synthesis with Deep Learning](https://heartbeat.fritz.ai/a-2019-guide-to-speech-synthesis-with-deep-learning-630afcafb9dd)
 - [DeepPrivacy](https://arxiv.org/abs/1909.04538): A Generative Adversarial Network for Face Anonymization
 - [Image Deduplicator](https://idealo.github.io/imagededup/): [imagededup](https://github.com/idealo/imagededup) is a python package that simplifies the task of finding exact and near duplicates in an image collection.
-- [nnAudio](https://github.com/KinWaiCheuk/nnAudio): Audio processing by using pytorch 1D convolution network
 - [Making the Birds Fly with AI (or at least Flap)](https://medium.com/@peterfarrell66/making-the-birds-fly-with-ai-or-at-least-flap-87ffd57b95e3), [github repo](https://github.com/hackingmath/Neural-Net)
 - [Multimodal Neurons in Artificial Neural Networks](https://openai.com/blog/multimodal-neurons/#attacksinthewild): We’ve discovered neurons in CLIP that respond to the same concept whether presented literally, symbolically, or conceptually.
 - [An Interactive Node-Link Visualization of Convolutional Neural Networks](https://www.cs.ryerson.ca/~aharley/vis/conv/) by Adam W. Harley.